 - Occupation-Based Interventions and Working with Vision Specialists

-If you would like to access these courses on MedBridge, you can Subscribe for $200/year using my promo Code “OTmiri.”
-This is a $175 discount, which is the best discount available to individual subscribers.
+If you would like to access these courses on MedBridge, you can Subscribe for $225/year using my promo Code “OTmiri.”
+This is the best discount available to individual subscribers.
 If you are a student, you can take advantage of this wonderful resource for $100/year by using the Promo Code “OTmiriStudent” and your .EDU school email.
 Find out more at MedBridge for Students.

 **This section includes affiliate links, which support the continued creation of free content and resources for our community.
 Thank you for your support!

 1. Occupational Therapy in Acute Care

 Occupational Therapy in Acute Care is an essential textbook for anyone considering the acute care setting.
 From demystifying lab values and medical conditions to intervention and discharge planning, this book will give you everything you need to feel confident and competent in navigating the acute care setting.

 2. Occupational Therapy Toolkit